oozcitak/akismet-js/README.md

 ### Usage:

 You need to [sign up](https://akismet.com/signup/) for an Akismet API key to use the API.
 Once you sign up, it would be a good idea to verify your key.
 See [http://www.akismet.com/development/api/#verify-key](http://www.akismet.com/development/api/#verify-key)

     var util = require('util'),
         akismet = require('akismet').client({ blog: 'http://my.blog.com', apiKey: 'myakismetapikey123' });

-    akismet.verifyKey(function(verified, status, headers) {
+    akismet.verifyKey(function(err, verified, status, headers) {
       if (verified)
         util.log('API key successfully verified.');
       else